zhijun-gu/sublime-evernote/README.md

 When sending or updating the note, the plugin will extract this metadata and set/change it accordingly.
 When such header is incomplete or missing, when sending the note to Evernote the plugin will ask for input for the missing fields.

 The `tags` field can be an unquoted list or a json list such as `["my long tag", "tag2"]`.

+**PLEASE NOTE**: the format for the metadata is currently rather restricted and it is just a small subset of YAML.
+The only recognised keys are `title`, `tags` and `notebook`, the others will be ignored and can be discarded (for example if you edit the note from other clients).

 # Equations